How To Wash Bike Shorts?

 Fill up the sink with cold water and add some mild detergent or soap with no harsh agent, softener, or chlorine in the water.
 Mix up the elements, and you have just created a soapy solution.

-Flip your bike shorts inside out and throw them in the solution.
+Flip your bicycle shorts inside out and throw them in the solution.
 Squeeze and massage the bicycle shorts until the water foams up.
-Now let the shorts soak for 15 minutes at least.
+Now, let the shorts soak for 15 minutes at least.
 After 15 minutes, let the water drain and rinse your shorts until soap is thoroughly washed out.
-For your convenience, you can also use any container, bucket, or bowl.
+You can also use any container, bucket, or bowl for your convenience.

-Using soapy water is the best way to get rid of bacteria in a rapid time.
+Using soapy water is the best way to get rid of bacteria quickly.
 This is because the soap molecules interact with the cell membrane of bacteria.
 So you are absolutely sure about the hygiene of your shorts.

-Simply put the shorts under a running tap, and your shorts are saturated with water.
-If you are too lazy to do a proper washing task, you can simply squeeze out the excess water and start the drying process.
+Put the shorts under a running tap, and wait till your shorts are saturated with water.
+If you are too busy with other things to do a proper washing task, you can squeeze out the excess water and start the drying process.

 Or you can put some soap on the shorts and then rinse the soap from the shorts under the running tap.
 But, again, make sure to rinse until the soap is completely removed from the shorts.

-After finishing the shower, just rinse the shorts again using cold water.
-Furthermore, a great time-saving hack to help you many times, plus you can save some water.
+After finishing the shower, rinse the shorts again using cold water.
+Furthermore, it is a great time-saving hack to help you many times, plus you can save some water.

-We understand that you do not have all the time to clean your shorts by yourself.
-Sometimes, you have to take the back seat and let technology handle the labor for you.
+I understand that you do not have all the time to clean your shorts by yourself.
+Sometimes, you must take the back seat and let technology handle your labor.
 This is why you have bought that washing machine, right?
-But while your machine is taking care of the washing, you can take care of other measures.
+But while your machine is handling the washing, you can take care of other measures.

-No matter how intelligent your machine is, it is still not sharp enough to understand why the bike shorts need extra care while getting washed.
+No matter how intelligent your machine is, it is still not smart enough to understand why your cyclewear bottoms need extra care while getting washed.
 So make sure you do the following things before putting the shorts inside the machine-

 Read Instruction